fowlay/gerke-decoder/README.md

 ### Java

-Running under Oracle JDK 1.8 version 202 and OpenJDK version 1.8.0_262.
-Other versions may work also.
+The current version has been tested with OpenJDK 17.0.1.
+Earlier versions were developed using Oracle JDK 1.8 version 202 and OpenJDK version 1.8.0_262.
+Other versions of Java may work as well.

 ### Optional: Gnuplot